DKAVrZoV65F/MLFoodAnalyzer/.github/pull_request_template.md

 - [ ] **DO** keep pull requests small so they can be easily reviewed.
 - [ ] **DO** make sure unit tests pass.
 - [ ] **AVOID** breaking the continuous integration build.

-Remember to use helpful labels and milestones. :white_check_mark: